-- We omitted costs of work that could be similar on all four solutions such as installing and maintaining open-source software, data transferring and backup, and the salaries of the data scientists. - We did not include software costs for any of the solutions.
+- · We omitted costs of work that could be similar on all four solutions such as installing and maintaining open-source software, data transferring and backup, and the salaries of the data scientists. - We did not include software costs for any of the solutions.
 SageMaker and Azure Machine Learning instances include some software and services such as Jupyter Notebooks on the notebook instances and processing APIs with the processing instances.
 We assumed any additional software and tools the data scientists install there would be open source.
-With the Dell on-premises solutions, data scientists would exclusively use open-source software and tools such as Jupyter Notebook, Python, and PyTorch, and the servers would run Ubuntu or another open-source OS.

-We did not include sales taxes because those vary state to state and business to business.
+With the Dell on-premises solutions, data scientists would exclusively use open-source software and tools such as Jupyter Notebook, Python, and PyTorch, and the servers would run Ubuntu or another open-source OS. - · We did not include sales taxes because those vary state to state and business to business.
 We do not include migration costs or end-of-life costs.

-We focused on a 3-year lifecycle for each of these generative Al solutions.
-We chose 3 years because AWS and Azure pricing calculators capped commitments at three years.
-Three years is also a reasonable lifecycle for an on-premises generative Al solution that requires state-of-the-art hardware.
-Organizations could re-purpose the Dell hardware they purchased after that, and would have 2 remaining years of the included 5-years of Dell ProSupport services to help keep it productive.
+We focused on a 4-year lifecycle for each of these generative AI solutions.
+We chose 4 years because it is a reasonable lifecycle for an onpremises generative Al solution that requires state- of-the-art hardware.
+4 Organizations could re-purpose the Dell hardware they purchased after that, and would have 1 remaining year of the included 5-years of Dell ProSupport services to help keep it productive.

-3-year costs for Dell on-premises solutions
+4-year costs for the Dell AI Factory on-premises solution

-For the Dell on-premises solutions, we included the following costs over a 3-year period:
+For the Dell AI Factory on-premises solution with both CAPEX and Dell APEX Subscriptions payment models, we included the following costs over a 4-year period: